 Her vision of true love is associated with innocence, openness, understanding, and equality between the lovers.
-Sex and marriage do not inherently lead to love, though they can be expressions of it.
+Sex and marriage don't inherently lead to love...though they can be expressions of it.
 For the protagonist, love is also an essential part of life; without it, her spirit practically withers and dies.

 Janie’s lifelong fascination with the bee and pear blossom proves problematic, often putting her in positions where her femininity can be victimized.